eviedense/CI.SI/MISC INFO/CJS BIO.md

 #### Wounded Beast

-Waking up in the Dragons' lair, the abandoned school, Cisila is tied to a chair, and in front of her- is Mikhail.
-Cisila attempts to question him, but he dodges every single question.
-Lyla has disappeared, and in desperation, Cisila asks what he's done with Lyla.
-Mikhail replies, "Nothing.
-She's just doing her job."

-Seizing the opportunity to escape when Mikhail leaves the room, Cisila cuts herself free of the ties, and attempts to escape.
-Fighting her way through the Dragons still in the Lair, Cisila finds herself in the old science room of the school, where Mikhail finds her again.
-The rain batters against the windows and the thunder rumbles.
-Cisila is forced to fight Mikhail.

-She loses, barely escaping through a window.
-After escaping, Cisila collapses on the empty streets, in the rain, half dead.
-But someone lifts her up - someone helps her.
-It's Lyla.
-Quickly, Lyla takes Cisila to her apartment and attempts to patch her up - and attempts to explain what has happened.

-She was forced to work with Mikhail under threat of her family finding out she's still alive.
-Cisila learns that she never knew that much about Lyla...and she decides to withdraw from the investigation, even if for just a few days.
-Lyla isn't safe, and neither is she.
-They need help, and safety - Dani.
-Kasey.
-They can help.
+Waking up in the Dragons' lair, the abandoned school, Cisila is met with Mikhail- and Lyla.
+Mikhail briefly tortures Cisila by bashing a hammer against her head, fracturing her skull.
+He cuts one of the wires coming out of her eye, where the Ultima organ anomaly is.
+It hurts like hell.

+Mikhail picks up a sledgehammer, handing it to Lyla, and tells her to bash Cisila's head in.
+She approaches Cisila, and for a brief moment, it looks like she'll do it.
+A moment of tension ensues, before Lyla whips around and bashes Mikhail's head in, knocking him down for a brief moment.
+Lyla takes her chance, and frees Cisila, imploring her to run.

+Cisila doesn't.
+Mikhail, getting up just as Cisila gets to the door, attacks Lyla.
+Cisila immediately turns around as her EXO activates, and sprints at Mikhail.
+Cue *Triplet After Triplet* for the second fight against Mikhail as lightning strikes, rain batters against the windows, and thunder strikes.

+Lyla and Cisila lose.
+Mikhail leaves them to die in the rain, as the fight went outside.
+The two lie in the mud, dying.
+But one final thought comes to Cisila, and she gets Lyla to call Dani, before Cisila herself passes out.

+A week later, Cisila wakes up in the lighthouse.
+She finds Dani and Lyla there, who have become fast friends.
+The three plan to figure out how to find evidence to pin Mikhail as the murderer with solid proof, and Cisila remembers- she never took the folder from the police HQ, only photos of the note on it- the one telling the police to stop.

+Their goal now is to get that back, amidst an overtaken police headquarters.
+Syndicate teams disguised as SWAT officers are armed and waiting.
+Cue *Un altro appassionato* as they enter the headquarters, joined by Kasey.
+This is the first time the quartet has assembled, all with the same goal, the same understanding of the situation, and most importantly: Their fists.

 #### The Destination, but For Whose Sake?

 ### Part 2 - Adam and Eve - Early 2035